anaymaurya04/ParryatanApp/README.md

-# test_scanner
+# Pattyatan

-A new Flutter project.
+This Project is made bt Team Parryatan for UHack 2.0.
+Using Flutter